AgenticIE: An Adaptive Agent for Information Extraction from Complex Regulatory Documents: Experimental Evaluation

 \subsection{Runtime, Cost and Token Comparison}

-We further compare the computational efficiency of the agentic system against both baseline models in terms of token usage, total cost, and runtime.
-Table~\ref{tab:kvp_cost_runtime_metrics} summarizes these metrics across the KVP and QA tasks.
-Input and output token counts are derived from the prompt and completion segments, respectively, with visual or textual context included in input estimates.
-The cost is computed based on the GPT-4o pricing, and the run time reflects the total wall clock time per tasks.
-Although the agentic system provides performance benefits, the cost in terms of runtime and token usage is higher, which creates an open research problem.
+Last, we compare the computational efficiency of the agentic system against both baseline models in terms of token usage, total cost, and runtime.
+Figure~\ref{fig:resource_comparison} summarizes these metrics across the KIE and QA tasks.
+Input and output token counts are derived from the prompt and completion segments.
+The cost is computed based on the GPT-4o pricing (September 2025), and the run time reflects the total wall clock time per tasks.
+Although AgenticIE provides performance benefits (see Section~\ref{sub:kie-evaluation} and \ref{sub:qa-evaluation}), it has the highest resource consumption.
+This is mainly due to the iterative nature of the agentic loop, where the planner and executor repeatedly exchange state information and tool outputs.
+High resource use of agentic AI is a known and open research problem~\cite{nooralahzadeh2024explainable}.
+Future work must focus on optimizing the planning horizon and reducing redundant tool calls to make agentic IE more sustainable for large-scale IE applications.